 Furthermore, not all students in rural areas have access to village schools.
 Some need to walk miles to reach their schools.
 Most of these schools lack resources and teachers who often do not have the appropriate training.
 In 2018, there was a shortage of 10,000 teachers in schools, most of which were in rural areas.

 Education and Health Setbacks and Initiatives

 The Tuition-Free Free education policy launched in 2012.
 This policy was an attempt in providing free education to the population.
 However, the government has failed to deliver the funds to the schools, causing many to close down.
-To make matters worse, Papua New Guinea suffered from a 7.5 magnitude earthquake in 2018. the earthquake.
+To make matters worse, Papua New Guinea suffered from a 7.5 magnitude earthquake in 2018.
 The quake and its subsequent aftershocks caused the death of around 31 people and the displacement of more than 30,000.
 This increased the overall poverty rate in Papua New Guinea.

 The Good News

 James Marape, the new Prime Minister, is making efforts to fight poverty.
 The education system is undergoing its fourth reform with a focus on reaching and providing better resources to the young population.
 On top of that, partnership projects are working to support the health system.
 For example, the World Bank’s Emergency Tuberculosis project is a $15 million project that has already been making an impact since 2017.

 The response to poverty in Papua New Guinea will depend solely on improving the health system and education of its population.
 This is especially imperative now since now more than half of the population is composed of young people.
 If the country’s opportunities and health improve, the country can move into prosperity.